Yoga Therapy | Benefits and How it is Used

 Residential rehab offers a safe and supported environment for you to begin your journey to sobriety.
 You’ll be away from everyday life’s triggers, stresses, and distractions so you can fully focus on your treatment, and yoga sessions allow you to keep a sense of calm in these new and supportive surroundings.

 We understand how tough asking for help can be.
-You are not alone – Call us at Linwood House for more information on yoga at our clinic and to start the recovery journey today.
+You are not alone – Call us at Linwood House for more information and to start the recovery journey today.

 Frequently asked questions